How to Simplify Your To-Do List

 The best solution is to limit your to-do list to one item, even when you have ten things you want to get done.
 Why?
 Simple is better when it comes to getting things done.
 When you experience success crossing that one things off, you’re much more likely to keep going.

-In this video, from her ADDitude webinar titled “Everything in Its Place: The ADHD Guide to Better Organization,” Lisa Woodruff, explains how to change the way you prioritize:
+In the video, from her ADDitude webinar titled “Everything in Its Place: The ADHD Guide to Better Organization,” Lisa Woodruff, explains how to change the way you prioritize.